-High chill varieties suited to subtropical climates include 'Brewster', 'Kwai May Red', 'No Mai Tszâ€™, 'Sah Keng', 'Salathial', 'Shahi' and 'Wai Chee'.
+High chill varieties suited to cool subtropical climates include 'Brewster', 'Kwai May Red', 'No Mai Tszâ€™, 'Sah Keng', 'Salathial', 'Shahi' and 'Wai Chee'.

 New plants are usually produced vegetatively (using air-layering or circumposing techniques) because seedling plants start to bear fruit much later and may not come true to type.
-Seedling plants are instead used mostly for rootstock onto which selected varieties are grafted.
+Seedling plants are instead used mostly as rootstock onto which selected varieties are grafted.

-The seed lose their viability quickly and should be planted within a few hours of being extracted from the fruit, as they are unlikely to sprout after they have started to dry.
+The seed lose their viability quickly and should be sown within a few hours of being extracted from the fruit, as they are unlikely to sprout after they have started to dry.
 Seedlings grow quickly and develop a long taproot that will become root-bound if kept in a container for too long.

 Performs best on rich, deep, free-draining clay and loam soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.0 to 7.5, and on sites with full to partial sun exposure.
 It has poor tolerance to slow-draining and strongly alkaline soils.